samus-io/tablab-steps/steps/affUMVnBBUP5VSjFkxwgFsWDEQiKNTEOABJ/en/README.md

 * Parameter pollution can amplify IDOR vulnerabilities by injecting multiple values into a single parameter, exploiting the application's ambiguous handling of such parameters.

-* An example of an IDOR using parameter pollution can be the following:
+* For example, an attacker might craft a request with duplicate parameters:

   ```http
   GET /user/profile?id=123&id=124